Database administrators (DBAs) use specialized software to store and organize data.

 Many database administrators work in firms that provide computer design services or in industries that have large databases, such educational institutions and insurance companies.
 Almost all database administrators work full time.

 Database administrators usually have a bachelor’s degree in an information- or computer- related subject, such as computer science.

-Employment of database administrators is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of database administrators is projected to grow 10 percent from 2019 to 2029, much faster than the average for all occupations.
 Growth in this occupation will be driven by the increased data needs of companies across the economy.

 Explore resources for employment and wages by state and area for database administrators.

 Compare the job duties, education, job growth, and pay of database administrators with similar occupations.

 Learn more about database administrators by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.